uhsder/zohocrm-lambda-search-for-accounts-and-erase-fields-values/README.md

 # Brief description
-This function takes value from API Gateway and removes specific items from fields
+This function takes value from API Gateway and removes specific items from fields in ZohoCrm